carlosazpurua1004/particle_filter_localization_project/README.md

 ### Takeaways
 * Divide the project into separate components and set specific deadlines for each component so that partners can work on the same timeframe.
 We found that we preferred to work separately on our own time.
 However, we did not set specific deadlines for components, leading to difficulty planning things since the components of this project must be done sequentially.
-* Debug each component separately as it is finished according to the implementation plan.
+* Rigirously Debug each component separately as it is finished according to the implementation plan.
 Although we set a decent testing plan in implementation, in practice we delayed on testing at times and it led to greater difficulty debugging.
+Some of the testing I (Carlos) did initially did not catch bugs that caused me headaches later, because frankly it not as robust as it should have been.
+Making sure the measurement model behaved exactly as it should have would have definitely helped for example.